aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-27-swiftui-animation-tricks.md

 }
 ```

-Here we create a Transaction with a `.default` animation.
+First we create a `Transaction` with a `.default` animation.
 Then we set the Transaction’s `disablesAnimations` property to true, which tells it to disable all implicit animations on the affected views, e.g. our hand animation.
 Finally, we call `withTransaction(_:_:)` like we would `withAnimation(_:_:)`, providing our transaction and a closure to execute.

 <figure class='fixed'><img src="/images/swiftui-animation-3.gif"/></figure>

+Looks good!
+(Actually `Animation.default` is pretty lame and I don’t actually use it in my app, but you get the idea!)

 ## Use `transaction(_:)` to override explicit animations

-Now something unexpected is happening: our `Text` view is animating when we tap **Reset**.
+Now if you look closely at that last animation, you may notice something you wouldn’t expect: when we tap **Reset**, the time `Text` view changes size and that change is animated.

 <figure class='fixed'><img src="/images/swiftui-animation-4.gif"/></figure>

-Solution:
+Yuck.
+Let’s disable that animation using `transaction(_:)`, which is a View Modifier that lets us change or replace the `Transaction` being applied to the view when we call `withAnimation` or `withTransaction`.
+In this case, we want no animation for the `Text` so we set `transaction.animation` to `.none`.

 ```swift
 struct ContentView: View {